wp-plugins/basic-google-maps-placemarks/readme.txt

 Donate link: http://www.doctorswithoutborders.org
 Tags: google map, map, embed, marker, placemark, icon, geocode Requires at least: 3.1
-Tested up to: 3.3
+Tested up to: 3.3.1
-Stable tag: 1.6
+Stable tag: 1.6.1
 License: GPL2

 Embeds a Google Map into your site and lets you add map markers with custom icons and information windows.
-Each marker can have a different icon.

 == Description ==
 BGMP creates a [custom post type](http://codex.wordpress.org/Post_Types) for placemarks (markers) on a Google Map.
-The map is embedded into pages or posts using a shortcode, and there are settings which define it's size, center and zoom level.
+The map is embedded into pages or posts using a shortcode, and there are settings to affect how it's displayed.
 Then you can create markers that will show up on the map using the featured image as the map icon.
 When a marker is clicked on, a box will appear showing its title and description.

+**Features**

+* Each map marker can have a unique custom icon, share a common custom icon, or use the default icon.
+* Options to set the map type (street, satellite, etc), center location, size, zoom level, navigation controls, etc.
-There's also a shortcode that will output a text listing of all of the markers.
-Placemarks can be assigned to categories and you can configure maps to only display certain categories.
+* Placemarks can be assigned to categories, and you can control which categories are displayed on a individual map.
+* Extra shortcode to output a text-based list of markers for mobile devices, search engines, etc.
+* Lots of filters so that developers to customize and extend the plugin.
+* Use HTML, images, etc inside the information window.
+* Compatible with WordPress MultiSite.

-You can see a live example of the map it creates at [washingtonhousechurches.net](http://washingtonhousechurches.net).
+You can see a live example of the plugin running at [washingtonhousechurches.net](http://washingtonhousechurches.net).

+Basic instructions are on [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
+Check [the FAQ](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/faq/) and [support forums](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) for help.

 == Installation ==